 - Has the voice of every student been included, honored, and amplified?

 - Have students bravely and respectfully confronted the tough issues (identity, difference, power) raised by the text?

 - Did I, the teacher, get out of the way?

-To learn about the core beliefs and essential teaching strategies that make up the Folger Method, visit the Teacher Member level of Forsooth!
-The Folger Teacher Community.
+To learn about the core beliefs and essential teaching strategies that make up the Folger Method, visit the Folger Teaching.
 To learn more about how the Folger Method relates to the Common Core, read this statement.

 Looking for reliable Folger resources to use in the classroom?
 Check out our Shakespeare publications!